zulip/zulip/docs/production/upgrade-or-modify.md

 6. [Upgrade to the latest Zulip release](#upgrading-to-a-release), now that your server is running a supported operating system.

+7. As root, finish by verifying the contents of the full-text indexes:

+    ```
+    /home/zulip/deployments/current/manage.py --audit-fts-indexes
+    ```

 ### Upgrading from Ubuntu 14.04 Trusty to 16.04 Xenial

 1. Upgrade your server to the latest Zulip `2.0.x` release.
 You can